How to Beat Obstruction of Justice Charges

 • Restitution: In cases where the obstruction of justice led to financial damages or losses for others, the court may order the convicted individual to pay restitution.
 This involves compensating the victims for their losses, which can include reimbursing them for expenses, compensating for damages, or returning stolen property.

-• Additional penalties: Depending on the jurisdiction and the specific circumstances, there may be additional penalties such as community service, loss of professional licenses, or restrictions on future activities.
+• Additional penalties: Depending on the jurisdiction and the specific circumstances, additional penalties may include community service, loss of professional licenses, or restrictions on future activities.

 Professional Consequences